jorritvm/python_import_insights/README.md

 ModuleNotFoundError: No module named 'utils'
 ```
 Since the `mathematics.py` relies on a cross-cutting concern (logging) implemented in a separate package, it contains an absolute import relative to `src/`.
 The only way to solve this is to intervene in sys.path manually.
-However, since the import utils is the first line of code, we need to intervene before that.
+However, since `import utils` is the first line of code, we need to intervene before that.
-This can only be done via the environment variable PYTHONPATH:
+The best way to do this is through the environment variable `PYTHONPATH`:
 ```commandline
 (python_import_insights) C:\dev\python\python_import_insights>set PYTHONPATH=src
 (python_import_insights) C:\dev\python\python_import_insights>python src\operators\mathematics.py